Last updated: June 18, 2026

 Calling while pregnant

 “Hi, I am pregnant and on AHCCCS.
 I need dental care.
-Can you confirm my pregnancy dental benefit, give me the dentist list, and tell me if the dentist needs prior approval?”
+Can you confirm my dental benefits, give me the dentist list, and tell me if the dentist needs prior approval?”

 Calling a low-cost clinic